jul3x/InstantCompiler/README.md

 # InstantCompiler
 Simple compiler of Instant language to JVM bytecode and LLVM bitcode.
-First task of MRJP course at MIMUW.
+First task of Compilers Construction course at MIMUW.

 # Language
 Instant is a simple language based on non-negative integers, arithmetical operations and variables.